crdschurch/crdschurch.github.io/_posts/2014-05-19-analysis-of-migrating-messages-from-crossroads.markdown

 # To get all media content of all types for each message say messageId = 822

-select
-    mediacontent . *
-from
+SELECT * from mediacontent
-    messagemediacontent
-        inner join
-    mediacontent ON mediacontent.mediacontentid = messagemediacontent.mediaid
-where
+	where mediacontentid in (
+		select messagemediacontent.mediaid
+			from messagemediacontent
-    messageid = 822
+			where messageid = 822
-        and (ContentTypeID = 5 OR ContentTypeID = 4
-        OR ContentTypeID = 7
-        OR ContentTypeID = 8)
+		) AND ( HighQFilePath IS NOT NULL OR iPodVideo IS NOT NULL)

 ```
 3 .
 The job of collecting and reading all messages along with its associated media content is actually happening at the below legacy URL